ironbar/luxai/reports/07_Winning_Model_Documentation.md

 )
 ```

-In adittion to those features an extra feature is given representing the identity of the agent the
+In addition to those features an extra feature is given representing the identity of the agent the
 model needs to imitate.
 This is a simple one hot encoding.
 In the ohe the agents are sorted by leaderboard
 score so first index is the best agent and last index is the worse.
 This can be used later on
 prediction to choose which agent the model will imitate.